1/6 (EP): Background

 South Korean singer-songwriter Sunmi released her second extended play, Warning, on September 4, 2018.
 The EP produced the hit singles like: "Gashina", "Heroine" and "Siren".
 On July 14, 2021, Sunmi's label Abyss Company confirmed in a statement to Newsen that the singer is in the midst of preparations for a "new album" and is "aiming for an August comeback".
 On July 19, the singer revealed that 1/6 would be released on August 6, 2021.
-Sunmi unveiled the track listing to the EP on the her official social media accounts and website, revealing "You Can't Sit with Us" as the lead single on July 26.
+Sunmi unveiled the track listing to the EP on her official social media accounts and website, revealing "You Can't Sit with Us" as the lead single on July 26.
 The music video teaser for the lead single was released on August 1.

 During an online media conference, Sunmi described the EP as "a fit for Sunmi" and expressed her desire to be an artist who cannot easily be copied.
 The singer also wanted to "give comfort, fun, and lightness to those who are feeling heavy and weighed down right now."
 The album's title 1/6 comes from the quote, "On the moon where gravity is one-sixth, will the weight of anxiety also be one-sixth?".